sodadata/soda-core/docs/orchestrate_scans.md

 # Orchestrate scans

-This section explains how to run scans as part of your data pipeline and stop the pipeline when necessary to prevent bad data flowing downstream.
+This section explains how to run scans as part of your data pipeline and how to use Soda SQL to, when necessary, stop the pipeline to prevent bad data from flowing downstream.

-soda-sql is build in such a way that it's easy to run it as a step in your pipeline orchestration.
+Soda SQL is build in such a way that it's easy to include it as a step in your pipeline orchestration.

-Use the orchestration tool to configure if the soda scan is blocking the pipeline (for testing) or in parallel (for monitoring)
+Depending on your desired setup you can configure your orchestration tool to run a soda scan as blocking (for testing) or in parallel (for monitoring).

 ## Programmatic scans

 Here's how to run scans using Python:

-Programmatic scan execution based on default dir structure:
+Programmatic scan execution based on default directory structure:
 ```python
 scan_builder = ScanBuilder()
 scan_builder.read_scan_from_dirs('~/my_warehouse_dir', 'my_table_dir')